 Do you have strange rituals when playing games that isn’t necessary for the game itself, but more to allow the mind to relax?
-Gaming OCD has always been a problem for me.
+This may involve doing things in the right order, and involve ‘checking’ compulsions.

 However I would soon learn that OCD would be a mission harder than any other, and one that’s lasted the console generations.

 The first mission was to switch the console on

 For any new game I bought, I had to start in this exact order: